slpressault/Moon/_posts/2019-02-11-healthymuslim.md

 > "Start working and you will see the miracles and attributes of God unfolding in front of you through your own actions."

-## Watch Shaykh Hamdi's class on the Emotional and Spiritual Intelligence of the Prophet ﷺ
+#### Watch Shaykh Hamdi's class on the Emotional and Spiritual Intelligence of the Prophet ﷺ

-<c><iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fshaykhhamdi%2Fvideos%2F461515164383484%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe></c>
+<center><iframe src="https://www.facebook.com/plugins/video.php?href=https%3A%2F%2Fwww.facebook.com%2Fshaykhhamdi%2Fvideos%2F461515164383484%2F&show_text=0&width=560" width="560" height="315" style="border:none;overflow:hidden" scrolling="no" frameborder="0" allowTransparency="true" allowFullScreen="true"></iframe></center>

 <hr>